ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 compromised devices from getting access to the network and potentially harming others.

-Typically, solutions start with a specific component (called a "root of trust") that provides device identity and protected storage for measurements.
+Typically, solutions start with a specific component (called a root of trust) that is intended to provide trustworthy device identity and protected storage for measurements.
-The system components perform a series of measurements that may be signed by the root of trust, considered as Evidence about the hardware, firmware, BIOS, software, etc. that is present.
+The system components perform a series of measurements that may be signed via functions provided by a root of trust, considered as Evidence about present system components, such as hardware, firmware, BIOS, software, etc.

 Attester:

-: A device desiring access to a network
+: A device desiring access to a network.

 Relying Party:

-: Network equipment such as a router, switch, or access point, responsible for admission of the device into the network
+: Network equipment such as a router, switch, or access point, responsible for admission of the device into the network.

 ## Confidential Machine Learning (ML) Model Protection